-When new customers ask, “How much do TypeWell services cost?” and we answer, “It depends,” we’re not trying to be vague or mysterious!
+When new customers ask, “How much do TypeWell real-time transcription services cost?” and we answer, “It depends,” we’re not trying to be vague or mysterious!
 We invited guest author Randi Hecht Castro, owner of Intellitext LLC, to explain why there’s such a range.

 Prices for real-time TypeWell services can vary greatly, typically ranging from USD $60–$85/hour for educational assignments and $85+ for corporate settings and special events.
 So, why the variance?